-A tranceiver developed during the WWII 1941 - 1945 in England for resistance groups in Europe
+A transceiver developed during the WWII 1941 - 1945 in England for resistance groups in Europe

 Belgian ham named Mr. Joseph "Joe" Le Suisse, ON5LJ (SK), was one of the first who build a copy of a Paraset.
 He made a big job to make the first schematic and mechanical drawing from a real Paraset.
 This was about 1990.
 All of his drawing are handmade from a museum Paraset wich he measured and made the schematic from.
 Jo Scholtes - ON9CFJ made more drawings from ON5LJ.:s work.
 The Italian IK0MOZ followed in 2001 to make more Paraset's And now we building Paraset's around the world.